TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-relion-preprocessing/index.md

 ## Initialize RELION

-Create a clean working folder and name it however you want, e.g. Cytoribosome_processing.
+Create a clean working folder and name it however you want.

 In the folder you created, open a terminal.

-Load RELION5 and launch the tomo branch
+Load RELION5 and launch the tomo branch.

 ```
 ml RELION